hyweljohnllewellyn/hywelme/_posts/2016-07-17-fast-free-static-website-with-wordpress-and-github-pages.md

 ### Step 3 - Clone GitHub Repository to your Local Machine

 If like me you are relatively new to the world of Git repositories, the idea of cloning, pushing and merging is a bit uncomfortable.
 But thankfully, there is a great App available [GitHub Desktop](https://desktop.github.com/) to make it a bit easier.
+Download this to follow the rest of this guide.

 #### Step 3a Select "clone or download" and "Open in Desktop"